-How to Send Large PDF Files via Email in 2025: Complete Guide to Sharing Large Documents
+How to Send Large PDF Files via Email (2026)

-If you're here, you're probably staring at a stubbornly large PDF—pitch deck with embedded videos, scanned contracts, design proofs—and your email client just said "too big."
-You want it delivered fast, you don't want to play whack-a-mole with broken links, and you definitely don't want it floating forever in random inboxes.
+If you're here, you're probably staring at a stubbornly large PDF — pitch deck with embedded videos, scanned contracts, design proofs — and your email client just said "too big."
+Peony (free, $0) solves this instantly: upload your PDF to a secure data room, share a single link with page-level analytics and dynamic watermarks, and skip attachment limits entirely.
 The boring truth is most problems come from hygiene, not hackers: mis-addressed emails, "looping in X" forward chains, open "anyone-with-the-link" shares, and attachments that live forever in Downloads.
 Add to that hard size caps (Gmail ~25 MB; Outlook.com ~25 MB by default) and you've got the modern sharing headache.

 Below is a calm, no-fluff playbook with five methods that actually work.
 Start with the default that gives you control (Peony), then use the backups when you must.